MrBlueXav/Dekrispator-H747CPP/README.md

 https://polymerickblue.bandcamp.com/track/desynkator-ii
 https://polymerickblue.bandcamp.com/track/desynkator-iii

 DaisySP library from Electrosmith is now included.

+**To test the synth**, flash the board with the two ELF binaries in CM4/Release/ and CM7/Release folders.

 ----